 Welcome to new FWC Kung Fu Instructor Joshua Villar.
 Joshua has been training with us for over 10 years.
-He is now looking forward to a career teaching Kung Fu in Bromley, South London.
+He is now looking forward to a career teaching Kung Fu in Victoria, South London.
 We asked him what impact Kung Fu has had on his life.
 Why had he decided to enter the challenging process to become an Instructor of Fujian White Crane Martial Arts?

 “When I walked into my first Kung Fu lesson I expected to learn how to defend myself so I could fight off bullies.
 I was twelve years old.
 And I had no idea that Kung Fu would become the driving force behind my life.
 But once I started it didn’t take long for me to fall in love with everything Kung Fu had to offer.
 The elation of physical strain, learning how to fight and defend myself, and learning about Chinese culture and philosophy.
 I quickly learnt that Kung Fu was more than just a hobby.
 It is a way of life.
 A way of life that I was all too eager to follow.